MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/pipeline-artifacts.md

 monikerRange: 'vsts'
 ---

-# Pipeline Artifacts in Azure Pipelines
+# Pipeline artifacts in Azure Pipelines

 **Azure Pipelines**

 > [!NOTE]
-> Pipeline Artifacts are the next generation of build artifacts in Azure Pipelines and are current in Preview.
+> Pipeline artifacts are the next generation of build artifacts in Azure Pipelines and are currently in preview.
 > For the current artifacts, see [Build artifacts](build-artifacts.md).

-Pipeline Artifacts help you store build outputs and move intermediate files between stages in your pipelines.
-Artifacts are the files that you want your build to produce and can be anything your team needs to test or deploy your app.
+Pipeline artifacts help you store build outputs and move intermediate files between stages in your pipelines.
+Artifacts are the files that you want your build to produce.
+They can be anything that your team needs to test or deploy your app.

-You’ll see the most benefit from Pipeline Artifacts if you have a build that produces very large build outputs.
-If you’re an existing Azure DevOps user, Pipeline Artifacts are automatically enabled for you.
+You’ll see the most benefit from pipeline artifacts if you have a build that produces large build outputs.
+If you’re an existing Azure DevOps user, pipeline artifacts are automatically enabled for you.

-## Publish Pipeline Artifact
+## Publish a pipeline artifact

-In build artifacts, it was common to first copy files to `$(Build.ArtifactStagingDirectory)` and then use the Publish Build Artifacts task to publish that directory.
-With Pipeline Artifacts, we recommend pointing the Publish Pipeline Artifacts tasks directly to the paths to be published.
-This saves your build the time of creating a copy of the files you wish to publish.
+In build artifacts, it's common to first copy files to `$(Build.ArtifactStagingDirectory)` and then use the **Publish Build Artifacts** task to publish that directory.
+With pipeline artifacts, we recommend pointing the **Publish Pipeline Artifacts** tasks directly to the paths to be published.
+This saves your build the time of creating a copy of the files that you want to publish.

 # [YAML](#tab/yaml)